 Always make sure that your calendar is up to date, add status updates to your social media channels, and block out dates on your calendar when you’re out of the office or will be in the employee’s area.
 You can even allocate a set time and day each week or month to hold a virtual ‘open door’ event, when your employees know that you’re available all day long so they can approach you at any time.

 Make sure your remote employees do the same with you.
-If there are certain hours they cannot be disturbed (doctor’s appointments, parent-teacher conference, etc.), make sure they block it out on their calendar or tell you ahead of time.
+If there are certain hours they cannot be disturbed (doctor’s appointments, parent-teacher conferences, etc.), make sure they block it out on their calendar or tell you ahead of time.

 Communication needs to be a two-way street.
 You should be able to reach your employees, the same way they need to be able to reach you.
 However, don’t limit your conversations to just when a crisis occurs or something needs clearing up.
-Encourage your employees to share their feedback, thoughts and ideas with you.
+Encourage your employees to share their feedback, thoughts, and ideas with you.
 Acknowledge when your employees reach out with feedback so that they feel as they’re being listened to and are valued.

 Choose one communication method, like Connecteam’s communication app, so you and your employees are all on the same page.
 Make sure all your employees have the app downloaded and know how to use it (although Connecteam is super easy to use no matter if you’re tech-savvy or not.)

-Make scheduling a breeze.
+Make Scheduling a Breeze

 Whether you’re having a phone or conference call (tele or video), you must choose a time that works for everyone’s workday – for some, this might be in the morning while for others, it’s the afternoon or evening.
 If you find that coordinating a time that works well for everyone’s schedules is a Mount Everest like task, you need to get creative.
 Try recording the meeting for those who couldn’t be there so they can still watch and listen.